sebastiansandqvist/mithril-examples/README.md

 Run `npm start` to start the local server.
 Run `npm run watch` to bundle the code and continue watching for incremental builds.
+Run `npm run lint` and make sure there are no linting errors or warnings in your changes prior to making a pull request.

 Since browser support for tab-spacing is poor, spaces (not tabs) should be used in all of the code for the examples on the website.
 This means any code within `src/examples/` should be indented with spaces.
 All code anywhere else should be indented using tabs.